ziadabdelrehim/Food-Ninja-Flutter/README.md

 Welcome to the Food Ninja - Online Food Store project!
 This repository hosts the code for a mobile application developed using Flutter, which serves as an online food store.
 Users can browse a variety of dishes, add items to their cart, and place orders for delivery.

+## Notice: Under Development

+**Please Note:** This app is currently under active development.
+Features and functionality may change, and improvements are ongoing.
+We appreciate your understanding as we work towards a stable release.

 ## Table of Contents
 - [Features](#features)
 - [Technologies](#technologies)